 Niagara Video Corporation

-Niagara’s encoders currently include four model lines, each of which are available in a variety of configurations.
+Niagara’s encoders currently include four model lines, each of which is available in a variety of configurations.
 Each model also includes a 1-year limited warranty.

 - The Niagara 9100 Series is a 1U rack-mount unit that supports up to four simultaneous HD video sources.
 The 9100 allows you to deliver multiple simultaneous streams.
 It also includes a web SDK to enable customizations and integrations.
 Additionally, it supports redundant power supplies and includes a 1 TB hard drive.